More than three-in-five Canadians have witnessed behaviour on social media that they would consider racist.

 Fewer Canadians have personally experienced racism at work (39%, -1), during interactions with police or law enforcement officers (33%, -2) or during interactions with the health care system (32%, =).

 “Just under four-in-five Canadians of East Asian origins (78%) have experienced racism during day-to-say social interactions,” says Mario Canseco, President of Research Co.
 “Canadians of First Nations descent are significantly more likely to have endured racism at work (59%) or when dealing with the police (also 59%).”

 When asked about behaviour they have witnessed in Canada, there are increases in the number of Canadians who have been exposed to racism on social media (63%, +5), on day-to-day social interactions (58%, +5) and at school (50%, +3).

 Fewer than half of Canadians report seeing racist behaviour at work (45%, +2), engaging with police and law enforcement officers (42%, =) and dealing with the health care system (41%, +5).

-Results are based on an online study conducted from November 14 to November 16, 2022, among 800 adults in British Columbia.
-The data has been statistically weighted according to Canadian census figures for age, gender and region in British Columbia.
-The margin of error—which measures sample variability—is +/- 3.5 percentage points, nineteen times out of twenty.
+Methodology: Results are based on an online survey conducted from May 19 to May 21, 2023, among 1,000 adults in Canada.
+The data has been statistically weighted according to Canadian census figures for age, gender and region in Canada.
+The margin of error—which measures sample variability—is +/- 3.1 percentage points, nineteen times out of twenty.